Billings City Council to vote on Public Safety Mill Levy

 BILLINGS, Mont. - The Billings City Council will vote on the Public Safety Mill Levy at the meeting on June 28.
-If it passes City Council, Billings Voters will vote on it on the general election ballot on November according to Council Member Penny Ronning.
+If it passes City Council, Billings Voters will vote on it at the general election in November according to Council Member Penny Ronning.

-The meeting starts on June 28 at 5:30 p.m..
+The Billings City Council meeting starts on June 28 at 5:30 p.m..
 A link to the agenda and instructions on how to watch the meeting can be found here.

+The mill levy would add additional police officers, as well as provide additional funding for: the court system, code enforcement, the Billings Fire Department and mental health and substance abuse services.

 If it passes, the levy will raise property taxes about $100 a year on a $200,000 home.
 You can type in the value of your home here to see what your property taxes would be.